Secession: Gran Colombia

-After a decade of tumultuous federalism, Ecuador and Venezuela seceded from Gran Colombia in 1830, leaving the similarly tumultuous United States of Colombia, now the Republic of Colombia which also lost Panama in 1903.
+After a decade of tumultuous federalism, Ecuador and Venezuela seceded from Gran Colombia in 1830, leaving the similarly tumultuous United States of Colombia (now the Republic of Colombia), which also lost Panama in 1903.

 India

-Pakistan seceded from the British Indian empire in what is known as the Partition.
+Pakistan seceded from the British-Indian Empire in what is known as the Partition.

 Today, the Constitution of India does not allow Indian states to secede from the Union.

-The Indian Union Territory of Jammu and Kashmir hosts some paramilitary Muslim-state-advocating nationalists, operating against the Indian establishment.
-They are mostly in the Valley of Kashmir since 1989, where the Indian Army sometimes patrol, having bases along the nearby international border.
-They are supported via Pakistan which has allegedly funded many terrorist, separatist outfits for destabilising India according to the Indian Research and Analysis Wing, though the country denies any direct involvement.
+The Indian Union Territory of Jammu and Kashmir hosts some paramilitary nationalists who advocate for a Muslim state, in opposition to the Indian establishment.
+They are mostly in the Valley of Kashmir since 1989, where the Indian Army sometimes patrols, having bases along the nearby international border.
+They are supported by Pakistan, which has allegedly funded many terrorist, separatist outfits with the goal of destabilizing India, according to the Indian Research and Analysis Wing, though the country denies any direct involvement.
 The Kashmir insurgency reached at its peak influence in the 1990s.